blerinahaziri7/PHP_Project/README.md

 # PHP_Project
-Create a Student/Professor website using PHP for backend.
+Create a Student/Professor website using PHP for backend